How To Face Your Bigger Social Fears Gradually

 Be at a point where you're really ready to make changes

-What this means is that you need to be at a place in you're really motivated to change.
+What this means is that you need to be at a place where you're really motivated to change.
 It's not unusual for someone to have a fear for years, but do nothing more than avoid the situations that scare them.
 Even if they hate how much their fear constricts their life, they still prefer that to the work and discomfort of getting over it.

 If you haven't already, read up on the theories behind the suggestions below

-This article is the practical How To companion to this piece which explains the principles behind exposure therapy.
+This article is the practical "how to" companion to this piece which explains the principles behind exposure therapy.
 It also talks about how applying the concepts to social fears is a little trickier.

 You've also got to try to develop a better relationship with your anxiety:

 The Nature Of Anxiety